Welcome to the MAK Blog!

 Did you hear?
 VR-TheWorld Supports Tactical Maps!

-We'll focus on two important additions to VR-TheWorld in this article:
+We'll focus on two important additions to VR-TheWorld:

 1. An embedded tile server, OpenStreetMap data in OpenMapTiles format, and sample MapBox GL styles that you can use in Raster layers.